Income and Inequality in Houston

 Belonging to a certain race or age group does not protect women from experiencing gender pay disparities.
 This disadvantage affects women at every education, occupation, and age group, though higher-earning women and mid-career women are at a greater disadvantage compared to their male counterparts.
 And relative to white male wages, Black and Hispanic women are the most disadvantaged.9

-In each county in the Houston area, white women experience the greatest gender pay gap, earning the least relative to each dollar a white man makes; whereas Black women consistently have the lowest gender pay gap compared to their male counterparts.
+In Fort Bend and Harris counties, white women experience the greatest gender pay gap, earning the least relative to each dollar a white man makes; whereas Black women consistently have the lowest gender pay gap compared to their male counterparts.
 This is most likely because the average white man earns so much, while the pay for the average Black man is significantly lower, by comparison.
+In Montgomery County, Asian women experience the greatest gender pay gap.

 Helpful Articles by Understanding Houston: